-I know too well what it feels like to wake up anxious: to feel nameless dread sitting on my chest like some heavy animal and to try to will myself back to sleep because I don’t want to be awake.
+I know too well what it feels like to wake up anxious, feeling a nameless dread sitting on my chest like some heavy animal and trying to will myself back to sleep because I don’t want to be awake.
 I first had that experience as a teenager and it went on for so many years that I thought that was how life was.

-If you experience this, my heart goes out to you.
-I’m happy to tell you that it can change.
+If you experience this painful pattern, my heart goes out to you.
+And I’m happy to tell you that it can change.
 I almost never wake feeling that way any more, and when I do, I know what to do.
-This article is the first in a series of four this month about handling anxiety and its close cousin, worry.

 Here are six suggestions to help you salvage your day if you do wake up with the dread beast on your chest.